rubyworks/tapout/TAP-YJ.md

 If the number of test units is unknown, the total can be omitted or marked as `~` (nil).
 The total should only indicate the number of
 <i>test units</i>, not any enumeration of <i>test cases</i>.

+The `seed` is provided if the test runner has randomized the order of execution unit tests.
+The seed can be used to reproduce the same order.

 The `rev` field provides the version of the TAP-Y/J format that is being used.
 The specification will change little, if at all, as it